 In addition, you will need to know what the other driver’s liability insurance limits which may limit the amount of compensation you can obtain.

 Because of the many factors that are used to determine the value of your injuries, it is often impossible to make a value determination in the early stages of a claim.
-As more information becomes known, an experienced car accident attorney can help you determine the value of your case by comparing your claim with prior verdicts and settlements in your area.
+As more information becomes known, an experienced Philadelphia car accident lawyer can help you determine the value of your case by comparing your claim with prior verdicts and settlements in your area.
 If your case does not settle, the value of your case will be determined at a civil trial by a jury.
 Also, in some cases, instead of going to trial, the parties may agree to do alternative dispute resolution such as binding arbitration.